Vinod Khosla: China

+Artificial intelligence

+In 2014, Khosla wrote about artificial intelligence positing that it would create an income disparity while increasing gross domestic product (GDP) and productivity.
+He also stated that the value of "humanness" in occupational roles would become more valuable after the expansion of artificial intelligence, and have a "hugely deflationary" effect on the economy over the following 25 years.

+While concerns have been raised that artificial intelligence will displace jobs, Khosla argued it will enable humans to do what they are interested in and free humanity from the need to work.
+He has stated that 80 percent of all jobs will be eliminated with artificial intelligence having broader information and expertise in many industries and its growth will allow for universal basic income.

+In April 2024, Khosla gave a TED talk on his predictions for the future, several of which involved technology and artificial intelligence.
+In October 2024, Khosla wrote "AI: Dystopia or Utopia?" on it being a transformative force capable of creating a world of abundance with both utopian and dystopian possibilities and a positive outcome achievable through thoughtful design.

 Philanthropy and affiliations

 Khosla was honorary chair of the DonorsChoose San Francisco Bay Area advisory board.
 In 2000, Khosla was a recipient of the Golden Plate Award of the American Academy of Achievement.
 In 2006, Khosla's wife Neeru co-founded the CK-12 Foundation, which aims to develop open-source textbooks and lower the cost of education in the US and the rest of the world.
-Khosla and his wife are donors to the Wikimedia Foundation, in the amount of $600,000.
+Khosla and his wife have donated $500,000 to the Wikimedia Foundation.

 In 2007, Khosla was an award recipient in the Northern California region for the EY Entrepreneur of the Year award.
 Khosla was a member of the board of trustees of the Blum Center for Developing Economies at the University of California, Berkeley.
 The center is focused on finding solutions to address the crisis of extreme poverty and disease in the developing world.
-He is an advisor for HackerRank, a website for competitive coding.

 He is also one of the founders of TiE, The Indus Entrepreneurs, and has guest-edited a special issue of The Economic Times, a business newspaper in India.
+In 2009, he was awarded Champions of the Earth by the UNEP for in the Entrepreneurial Vision category for India.
+The same year, he was awarded the Great Immigrants Award.

-He is involved with organizations that provide microfinancing to small businesses in third-world countries and other organizations that promote entrepreneurship.
+He is involved with organizations that provide microfinancing to small businesses in third-world countries and worked closely with Muhammad Yunus funding multiple organizations for both profit and non-profit.
+In 2023, Khosla signed a letter along with over 170 global figures to stop the "persecution" of Yunus.
 Khosla is on the Board of Trustees at Carnegie Mellon University.
 Khosla was an early signatory to the Giving Pledge and sits on the Breakthrough Energy Ventures board.

-In April 2021, Khosla made an offer to fund oxygen imports for hospitals in India amid the ongoing COVID-19 pandemic.
+In April 2021, Khosla made an offer to fund oxygen imports for hospitals in India amid the COVID-19 pandemic.